SurniaUlula/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 2.22.1-dev.1 =
+= 2.22.1 =

-(2020/02/27) Added the "articleBody" property for Schema Article markup, falling back to the "text" property for all other Schema CreativeWork markup.
+(2020/03/01) Added the "articleBody" property for Schema Article markup, falling back to the "text" property for all other Schema CreativeWork markup.

-= 2.22.0 =

-(2020/02/27) Added Schema FAQPage and Question / Answer markup for the WPSSO FAQ Manager add-on shortcodes.
-Fixed adding two or more "application/ld+json" scripts from the post content to the Schema hasPart property.

-= 2.21.2 =

-(2020/02/16) Added a warning when an aggregate rating value is added to a Schema type that cannot have an aggregate rating value.
-Fixed commenting of JSON scripts in the content when added to the Schema hasPart property.